-Fred co-founded JDA Software, Inc. (Nasdaq: JDAS) in 1985 and served as President, Co-CEO and Co-Chairman of the Board for various periods of time through 2000.
-JDA Software was Arizona’s largest software company with over 1,200 employees and revenues in excess of $200 million (50% of which originated from outside the US).
-The company is headquartered in Scottsdale, Arizona and has 31 offices in major cities around the world.
+Since co-founding JDA Software, Inc. (NASDAQ: JDAS) in 1985, Fred has served as president, co-CEO, and co-chairman of the board for various periods of time through the 2000s.
+JDA Software was Arizona’s largest software company, with over 1,200 employees and revenues in excess of $200 million (50% of which originated from outside the US).
+The company is headquartered in Scottsdale, Arizona, and has 31 offices in major cities around the world.

 Denise D. Resnik

-Not one to shy away from a challenge, Judy has lent her time and talent to many wonderful causes in Phoenix.
-She has been an active figure in Phoenix philanthropy for over 35 years.
-Judy worked as a high school English teacher before she married and had children and eventually become a community volunteer.
-She co-founded the Phoenix Ronald McDonald House with her good friend Suzanne Hanson - the Ronald House opened in 1985.
-She and two friends, Susan Palmer-Hunter and Susie Chester, brought CARE CARD to Phoenix and The Board of Visitors which started in 2000.
-Recently Judy has helped develop Citizenship Counts, an Arizona non-profit, with her dear friend Gerda Weissmann Klein and has been Chairman of the Board for the past three years.
-She is a member of the Barrow Women’s Board, The Board of Visitors, the Founding Board of Ryan House, and the Junior League of Phoenix.
-Judy and her husband Bill are the parents of three grown children and eight grandchildren.
+An active figure in Phoenix philanthropy for more than 35 years, Judy co-founded the Phoenix Ronald McDonald House with her good friend Suzanne Hanson.
+She and two friends, Susan Palmer-Hunter and Susie Chester, brought CARE CARD to Phoenix and The Board of Visitors, which started in 2000.
+Judy helped develop Citizenship Counts, an Arizona non-profit, with her dear friend Gerda Weissmann Klein and spent three years as chairman of the board.
+She is a member of the Barrow Women’s board, The Board of Visitors, the founding board of Ryan House, and the Junior League of Phoenix.

-Diversified background that includes more than 40 years of experience in fundraising, strategic planning, administration, public speaking, management training and volunteerism.
-Excellent business and community contacts in the Greater Phoenix Metropolitan area.
-Proven director and coordinator for fund-raising activities and special events involving paid personnel and volunteers.
-Ability to create/manage annual operating budget, and maintain transaction and record management systems.
+Judy’s diverse background includes more than 40 years of experience in fundraising, strategic planning, administration, public speaking, management training, and volunteerism.
+With excellent business and community contacts in the Greater Phoenix Metropolitan area, Judy is a proven director and coordinator for fundraising activities and special events involving paid personnel and volunteers.